igematberkeley/igem-at-berkeley-web/content/bib/_index.md

 **Dr. Blake Riggs**

 Currently an Associate Professor in Cell Molecular Biology at San Francisco State University.
 It has been a long and difficult road in a toxic training environment that has not always valued diversity and equity in research.
-My mission is understand the organization of the cell and to train the next generation of diverse scientist to advance our understanding of the cell.
+My mission is to understand the organization of the cell and to train the next generation of diverse scientists to advance our understanding of the cell.

 *Read more:* https://news.ucsc.edu/2016/03/riggs-blake.html, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8098826/